dec1costello/Golf/TOUR_Championship_2011/README.md

 ## Roadmap

 - [x] xS Stack Model Refinement
-    - [ ] Divide into Putting, Around, Approach, and Off the Tee (200-500) individual models
+    - [ ] Divide into Putting, Approach, and Off the Tee (200-500) individual models
-    - [ ] Invert X axis on xS plots
     - [ ] Add in weather to model
     - [ ] Make count flow type charts on before and after shot lies (do a copy on a col before the shift)
     - [ ] Mock [Datagolf](https://datagolf.com/approach-skill)